Experience Overview

 Included Activities:

-- Cradle Mountain - Dove Lake Circuit walk
+- Cradle Mountain - Option of Dove Lake Circuit, Crater Creek or Ronny Creek walks

 Accommodation: